Apex-05/Apex-05/README.md

 I'm Adarsh.
 Most of my work is in machine learning and deep learning, with some web and systems work alongside it.

 Open to open-source contributions and research collaborations.
-If you're working on something interesting, get in touch.

 [LinkedIn](https://www.linkedin.com/in/adarshranjan19/) · [Website](https://adarshranjan.vercel.app) · [Email](mailto:ranjanadarsh025@gmail.com)